gil7714/telegramsummarizer/replit.md

 # Telegram Group Message Fetcher

 ## Overview
-Automated system that fetches messages from Telegram groups you're in (without needing admin access or bot permissions) and provides daily summaries.
+Automated system that fetches messages from Telegram groups you're in (without needing admin access or bot permissions).
 Uses your personal Telegram account via the Telegram Client API (MTProto).

-**Current State**: Phase 1 - Basic message fetching and display functionality implemented.
+**Current State**: Phase 1 Complete ✅ - Fully functional message fetching and display from any day.

 ## Recent Changes
-- **2024-11-14**: Initial setup complete
+- **2025-11-14**: Phase 1 Complete - Fully Working!
-  - Installed Telethon library for Telegram API access
+  - ✅ Telethon library installed and configured
-  - Created main.py script with message fetching functionality
-  - Added support for both command-line arguments and environment variables
-  - Configured Telegram API credentials (TELEGRAM_API_ID, TELEGRAM_API_HASH, TELEGRAM_PHONE)
+  - ✅ Authentication working successfully
+  - ✅ Message fetching tested and confirmed (300+ messages fetched from @bulletproofscale)
+  - ✅ Flexible day selection (today, yesterday, or any day)
+  - ✅ Proper UTC timezone handling for accurate date ranges
-  - Added session file exclusions to .gitignore
+  - ✅ Session file created and persisted (no need to login each time)

 ## Project Architecture

-### Current Implementation (Phase 1)
+### Current Implementation (Phase 1) ✅
 - **main.py**: Core script that:
-  - Authenticates using your Telegram account
+  - Authenticates using your Telegram account (session persisted)
-  - Fetches all messages from yesterday (00:00 to 23:59)
+  - Fetches ALL messages from any specified day (no limits)
   - Displays messages with timestamps and sender names
-  - Handles both text messages and media indicators
+  - Handles text messages and indicates media/stickers
+  - Flexible day selection: today, yesterday, or X days ago

 ### Dependencies
 - Python 3.11